-In March 1756 the governors Parliament in prefented a petition to the House 2756 of Commons, stating the incorporation and parliamentary confirmation of the charity; and the manner in which the petitioners had proceeded in execution of the trust reposed in them: that they had educated the children under their care with the utmost frugality; and in such a manner as that they might become useful servants of the public: that they had expended great sums of money; and at the same time, from the insufficiency of their income, had been compelled, to their great concern and to the detriment of the public, to reject many proper per objects of the charity: that from the different accounts received from foreign countries, where charities of the like kind are established, it appeared that the expences of those establishments could not be maintained merely by private donations; and that they have therefore constantly had the aid of the public.
+Application to Parliament in prefented a petition to the House 1756. of Commons, stating the incorporation and parliamentary confirmation of the charity; and the manner in which the petitioners had proceeded in execution of the trust reposed in them: that they had educated the children under their care with the utmost frugality; and in such a manner as that they might become useful servants of the public: that they had expended great sums of money; and at the same time, from the insufficiency of their income, had been compelled, to their great concern and to the detriment of the public, to reject many proper objects of the charity: that from the different accounts received from foreign countries, where charities of the like kind are established, it appeared that the expences of those establishments could not be maintained merely by private donations; and that they have therefore constantly had the aid of the public.
 Upon these grounds they prayed the house, to take such measures for the extension and support of the charity, as should be deemed wise and proper.

-The House of Commons \ voted the petitioners the sum of £.10,000; accompanied
+The House of Commons \ voted the petitioners the sum of £.10,000; accompanied to receive all the children that shall be offered, is the only method to render that charitable institution of